 This edition is sponsored by Surfe - our partner in the social selling space.
-With Surfe you can float your CRM on top of your prospect’s LinkedIn ProfileClick Here to get a 14 day free trial
+With Surfe you can float your CRM on top of your prospect’s LinkedIn ProfileClick Here to get a free inside look at the value of the tool!

 Any time I think of leadership I’m reminded of a simple quote from the great Simon Sinek: